Carla-de-Beer/tensorflow-2.x-projects/CNN/cartoon-photo-classifier/README.md

 networks are able to find and learn the distinguishing features between the two types of images.

 There are 250 JPEG images of either category, of varying sizes, and with an 8:2 split between training and validation data.
-Images were sourced by means of Google searches.
+A set of 10 images were additionally set aside for testing purposes.
+All images were sourced by means of Google searches.

 ### Image Size Distributions